+PREAMBLE

+This document is the Policy Manual of the RETIRED TEACHERS’ ASSOCIATION OF MANITOBA INC. (RTAM).
+This Policy Manual regulates the transaction of business and affairs as well as the day-to-day operations of RTAM, a not-for-profit, mutual benefit corporation without share, initially incorporated under The Corporations Act (Manitoba) on October 24, 1989.
+In this Policy Manual, the terms "RTAM" and the "Corporation", as defined in Section 1, both refer to the RETIRED TEACHERS' ASSOCIATION OF MANITOBA INC. and may be used interchangeably.
+(The full review and revision of the Corporation’s Policy Manual was affirmed at [ ].)

 SECTION 1 – DEFINITIONS

-In the policies of RTAM, unless otherwise specified:
+In this Policy Manual, unless otherwise specified or the context otherwise requires it:

-“ACER-CART” means Association canadienne des enseignantes et des enseignants retraités-Canadian Association of Retired Teachers.
+“ACER-CART” means Association canadienne des enseignantes et des enseignants retraités-Canadian Association of Retired Teachers;

+"Act" means The Corporations Act (Manitoba), C.C.S.M. c.
+C225, and any statute that may be substituted therefore, as from time to time amended;

-“AGM” means Annual General Meeting.
+“Annual General Meeting” or "AGM" means the Annual General Meeting of members of RTAM;

-“Articles” means the Articles attached to the Articles of Incorporation of RTAM, dated October 24, 1989, as amended or restated May 13, 2009.
+“Articles” means the Articles attached to the Articles of Incorporation of RTAM, dated October 24, 1989, as amended or restated;

-“Board” means the Board of Directors of RTAM.
+“Board” means the Board of Directors of RTAM;

-“Board year” means the day following an AGM to the end of the day of the next AGM.
+“Board year” means one (1) month following an AGM to one (1) month less one (1) day following next AGM.;

-“Bylaws” means the General Bylaws of RTAM.
+“Bylaws” means the Bylaws of RTAM;

-“COLA” means cost of living allowance

-“Emergent Situation” means one that may require action before the next meeting of the Board.

-Fiscal year means July 1 to June 30.
+"Corporation" means the Corporation incorporated by Articles of Incorporation under the Act and named the Retired Teachers’ Association of Manitoba (RTAM);

+“Educator” means a person who provides instruction or education, a certified teacher;

+"Fiscal year" means the fiscal; year of the Corporation, which begins on July 1 and ends on June 30;

-“KIT” means the Keep in Touch magazine published quarterly by RTAM.
+“KIT” means the Keep in Touch magazine published quarterly by RTAM;

-“Meeting” means an assembly, a majority of whom are members of RTAM, authorized to conduct the business of RTAM in whole or in part.
-Such meeting may be in one place, or several if conducted electronically.

-“Member(s)” means someone who qualifies under membership.
-(2019)
+“Member” means someone who qualifies for, and is admitted to, membership under Article 4 of the Bylaws;

-“MTS” means the Manitoba Teachers’ Society.
+“MTS” means the Manitoba Teachers’ Society;

-“Officers” mean those Directors of RTAM who are its President, Vice President, Secretary, Treasurer and immediate Past President.
+“Officers” mean those Directors of the Corporation who are its President, Vice President, Secretary, Treasurer and Past President;

-“Privacy Acts” means The Freedom of Information and Protection of Privacy Acts (FIPPA) (Manitoba) and The Protection of Health Information Act (PHIA) (Manitoba).
+“Privacy Legislation” means The Freedom of Information and Protection of Privacy Act (Manitoba), C.C.S.M. c.
+F175 (FIPPA),and The Personal Health Information Act (Manitoba), C.C.S.M. c.
+P33.5 (PHIA);

-“RTAM” means the corporation incorporated by Articles of Incorporation under The Corporations Act (Manitoba) and named the Retired Teachers’ Association of Manitoba Inc.
+“RTAM” means the corporation incorporated by Articles of Incorporation under The Corporations Act (Manitoba) and named the Retired Teachers’ Association of Manitoba Inc.;

-“RTAM business” means business functions, meetings or events that have been approved either by Policy, by the Board or by the President as the case may be.

-“Residence” means chief place of abode or dwelling.
+"Special meeting of members" means a special meeting of all members entitled to vote at an annual general meeting of members that is not the AGM; and

 “TRAF” means the Teachers’ Retirement Allowances Fund.

-SECTION 2 – PRINCIPLES OF RTAMThe following Policy Statements outline RTAM's position on principles and issues of importance to the membership.
+SECTION 2 – RTAM POLICY STATEMENTS

+The following Policy Statements outline RTAM's position on principles and issues of key importance to the membership.

-2.01 Liaison with MTS
+2.01 Liaison with the MTS

-RTAM advocates that:
+RTAM supports, and is committed to advocating for the following as it pertains to the Manitoba Teachers' Society (MTS):

-It be represented at the AGM of MTS.
+that RTAM t be represented at the annual general meeting of MTS;

-RTAM representative(s) at the AGM of MTS have the right to speak to any motion that might affect retired teachers.
+that RTAM representative(s) at the annual general meeting of MTS have the right to speak to any motion that might affect retired teachers;

-RTAM may submit resolutions to the AGM of MTS for consideration.
+that RTAM may submit resolutions to the annual general meeting of MTS for consideration; and

+that RTAM be represented on committees of MTS.

 2.02 Representation on the TRAF Board

-RTAM advocates that:
+RTAM supports, and is committed to advocating for the following as it pertains to the TRAF::

-Retired members of the TRAF plan be represented on the TRAF Board.
+that retired members of the TRAF plan have a representative on the TRAF board of directors; and

-The retired members’ representative in 2.02 a) be nominated by RTAM.
+that the he retired members’ representative referred to in Section 2.02(a) be nominated by RTAM, as per Section 11.04 of this Policy Manual.